tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\IMG_5629.jpeg)<br>
-Landing and taking was way too much fun.
+Landing and taking off was way too much fun.
 Also, it was neat to for once be in a plane that actually goes *nyoooooom*.<br><br>

 ![](\images\bahamas-album\20240524_160548(0).jpg)<br>
 Our room at the lodge.
 Cheryl, the woman who owns Swain's Cay, is a one woman show: she manages to run the business by herself and is also building a new park nearby for the local kids. <br><br>